Chart Color Schemes

 Health performance in Brassall is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Health data indicates significant health challenges in Brassall.
-A variety of health conditions affect both younger and older age groups.
+Brassall faces significant health challenges, as indicated by data from the area.
+A variety of health conditions affect both younger and older residents.

-The rate of private health cover is relatively low at approximately 49%, covering around 6,417 people, compared to the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 12.2% and 10.7% of residents respectively.
-Approximately 60.0% of residents report being completely free from medical ailments, compared to 62.2% across Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 17.5%, with around 2,293 people falling into this age category, compared to 15.3% in Greater Brisbane.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+The rate of private health cover is relatively low at approximately 49% (~6,417 people), compared to the national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in Brassall, impacting 12.2 and 10.7% of residents respectively.
+In contrast, 60.0% of residents report having no medical ailments, compared to 62.2% across Greater Brisbane.
+As of June 2021, 17.5% (~2,293 people) of Brassall's residents are aged 65 and over, which is higher than the 15.3% in Greater Brisbane.
+The health outcomes among seniors in Brassall generally align with those of the broader population.

 Frequently Asked Questions - Health